Clinton Mola: International career

 Born in England, Mola is of Congolese descent.
 He is a youth international for England.

 On 6 September 2021, Mola made a goalscoring debut for the England U20s during a 6–1 victory over Romania U20s at St. George's Park.

 On 4 October 2021, Mola received his first call up to the England U21s as an injury replacement for Levi Colwill.
 On 16 November 2021, Mola made his U21 debut during a 3–2 defeat to Georgia in Batumi.

+Personal life

+In March 2026, Mola was told to "grow up" by a magistrate after telling a court he did not know he needed car insurance to drive in the UK.
+He was handed a three-year ban and fined £2,238 having been pulled over in November of the previous year.